papashep/sfg-joke-app/README.md

 # sfg-joke-app
-Spring Framework 5  - Creating a Spring Boot project for the Jokes App
+Spring Framework 5  - Creating a Spring Boot project for the sfg Jokes App